neurophysics/T2SDT/README.md

 The class T2SDT implements the optimization of the type 2 SDT model.
 As data, a confusion matrix (including confidence ratings) should be given.

-The confusion matrix (including condidence ratings) can be calculated from data using the function confusion_matrix:
+The confusion matrix (including confidence ratings) can be calculated from data using the function confusion_matrix:

 ```